xebia-functional/xef/docs/intro/kotlin.md

 ## Prompt templates

 The function `books` uses naive string interpolation to make the topic part of the question to the LLM.
-This is not the best practice, because the way the topic is phrase may confuse the LLM.
+This is not the best practice, because the way the topic is phrased may confuse the LLM.
 It's recommended
 (for example, [here](https://www.deeplearning.ai/short-courses/chatgpt-prompt-engineering-for-developers/)
 and [here](https://learnprompting.org/docs/intro)) to use a _delimiter_ instead, and create a